OSU-BMBL/ssread/static/docs/faq.md

 | Destiny    | Angerer P, Haghverdi L, Büttner M, Theis F, Marr C, Büttner F (2015). “destiny: diffusion maps for large-scale single-cell data in R.” Bioinformatics, 32(8), 1241 1242 1243. doi: 10.1093/bioinformatics/btv715, More information at <http://www.helmholtz-muenchen.de/icb/destiny>, http://bioinformatics.oxfordjournals.org/content/32/8/1241. |
 | SCINA      | Zhang, Z., Luo, D., Zhong, X., Choi, J. H., Ma, Y., Wang, S., Mahrt, E., Guo, W., Stawiski, E. W., Modrusan, Z., Seshagiri, S., Kapur, P., Hon, G. C., Brugarolas, J., & Wang, T. (2019).
 Scina: Semi-supervised analysis of single cells in silico.
 Genes, 10(7), [531]. https://doi.org/10.3390/genes10070531                                   |

-## Why does ssREAD use PCA instead of CCA or LSI for the dimensional reduction in the identification of disease dataset cell types?
+## Why does scREAD use PCA instead of CCA or LSI for the dimensional reduction in the identification of disease dataset cell types?

 In the identification of disease cell types, we used Seurat's _FindTransferAnchors_ and _TransferData_ function to transfer cell types from the control atlas to disease datasets, which project PCA structure from the query (disease dataset) onto the reference (control atlas).
 PCA is [recommended](https://rdrr.io/cran/Seurat/man/FindTransferAnchors.html) when reference and query datasets are from scRNA-seq.
 CCA is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the shared feature correlation structure across single-cell modalities.
 LSI is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the 'internal' structure of ATAC-seq data in the case of scRNA-seq to scATAC-seq transfer.

-## What is ssREAD's scRNAseq pipeline?
+## What is scREAD's scRNAseq pipeline?

 Our database organically integrates multiple state-of-the-art tools, including [IRIS3](https://bmbl.bmi.osumc.edu/iris3/), [SCINA](https://github.com/jcao89757/SCINA), [Seurat](https://satijalab.org/seurat/), and [IRIS-EDA](https://bmbls.bmi.osumc.edu/IRIS).
 These tools are either reputed or have been justified with the best performance in the analytical area.